nikosavola/hsl_wear/README.md

 Contributions are welcome!
 Whether it's bug fixes, new features, or documentation improvements.

-### Development Guidelines
-- Follow Kotlin coding conventions
-- Use Compose for Wear OS best practices
-- Ensure battery efficiency in all features
-- Test on both emulators and physical devices
-- Maintain minimal UI complexity
-- Write clear commit messages
-- Update documentation as needed

-### Adding New Features
-1. Update data models in TransitModels.kt if needed
-2. Add repository methods in TransitRepository interface
-3. Implement in HslRepository with GraphQL queries
-4. Create/update ViewModel with proper state management
-5. Design Wear OS optimized UI with Compose
-6. Add navigation routes in AppNavigation.kt
-7. Test battery impact and performance
-8. Update journey_map.md with new user flows

-### Adding Screenshots
-If you'd like to contribute screenshots:
-1. Take screenshots on a Wear OS device or emulator
-2. Place them in the `screenshots/` directory
-3. Use descriptive filenames (e.g., `home_screen.png`, `route_tracking.png`)
-4. Update the Screenshots section in README.md
-5. Submit a pull request

-## Troubleshooting

-### Common Issues
-- **Network Issues**: Check internet connectivity and HSL API status at https://digitransit.fi
-- **Autocomplete Not Working**: Verify network connection; API requires minimum 3 characters
-- **Route Not Resuming**: Check if RouteState exists in DataStore; may have been cleared
-- **Battery Drain**: Monitor for unexpected background processes (should be none)
-- **UI Layout**: Test on different watch screen sizes and shapes (round/square)

-### Debug Mode
-Enable debug logging in `GraphQLClient.kt` by modifying the OkHttp logging interceptor level to `BODY`.

-### Testing
-- Use Android Studio's Wear OS emulator for initial testing
-- Test on physical device for accurate battery and performance metrics
-- Simulate network loss to verify offline resilience
-- Test app kill and watch reboot scenarios for state persistence

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 **Important**: This app uses HSL's public Digitransit API.
 Please review HSL's API terms of service for any commercial usage restrictions or rate limiting requirements.

-## Documentation

-- **journey_map.md**: Complete UX journey map with user flows, edge cases, and emotional arc
-- **initial_plan.md**: Original architecture and planning documents
-- **impl_example.md**: Detailed implementation examples with code snippets
-- **watch_only.md**: Design rationale for watch-only approach

-## Support

-For issues and questions:
-1. Check the troubleshooting section above
-2. Review HSL's Digitransit API documentation at https://digitransit.fi/en/developers/
-3. Check journey_map.md for understanding user flows and edge cases
-4. Create GitHub issues with detailed descriptions and logs

 ## Roadmap